We've been Canberra's law firm for 44 years

 It was a joint venture between KJB Law and fellow Canberra firm Phillips Wealth Partners, and held at the Hellenic Club of Canberra.

-Topics included aged-care reform, aged-care fees, and wills and power of attorney planning as capacity changes. and our speakers gave particular focus to the aged-care changes which came into effect on July 1.
+Topics included aged-care reform, aged-care fees, and wills and power of attorney planning as capacity changes. and our speakers gave particular focus to the aged-care changes which are due to come into effect on November 1.

 Last year, the federal parliament passed the Aged Care Act, bringing critical funding and regulatory reform to support a high-quality and sustainable aged-care sector.